CCPrep’s Guidance SAT/ACT Testing for the Class of 2024 and beyond

 This FAQ is our effort to provide as much clarity & guidance to the students & families in the CCPrep community as possible, so that you can be empowered with the information that you need to make the right decision for your students.

-California State Universities (CSUs): The CSUs have announced that they will not be using the SAT/ACT at all in their admissions decisions for the Class of 2021.
+California State Universities (CSUs): The CSUs have announced that they will not be using the SAT/ACT at all in their admissions decisions for the Class of 2022.
 So if your student is applying only to CSUs, your student does not need an SAT/ACT score.
-For the Class of 2022 and beyond the CSU system will return to requiring SAT/ACT test scores.
+For the Class of 2023 and beyond the CSU system should return to requiring SAT/ACT test scores.